 Pen-demic is a writing opportunity to take you away from your quarantine blues.
 Spread your love of words; share your creative writing . . .

-Hey Hunter Writers Centre members and the Heart Open community, send us creative works in response to the written or visual prompts below and go in the running to win cash prizes.
+We invite Hunter Writers Centre members and the Heart Open community to send us creative works in response to the written or visual prompts below.

 First, we will publish your poems, stories, rants, scripts, opinion pieces, reflection essays here on this site.